udothemath/wl_Spring2021atEsun/Project/Readme.md

     - (3) ```$ ./evaluate_all_epochs.sh <network> interaction``` (MRR and recall@3 of each epoch will be save in folder ```results\```, and print best performance result)
 - For more details, please visit the source code
 - Note
-    - The source code is python2, I modify it to python3
+    - The source code is written in python2, I modify it to python3
     - Recall@10 in source code, I change it to recall@3
     - The original code use 0.8 for train, 0.1 for validation and 0.1 for train
     - I modify the code to 0.8 for train and 0.2 for test (just simply set validation = test)